cherrypush/cherrypush.com/README.md

 And here's a list of tasks that are great for first-time contributors:

-- Remove the "watch" feature from metrics as this is not generally used
 - Address TODO comments in the codebase

 ## Any further question or suggestion?